 Synchronous motors are often modeled as having two axes of symmetry, the direct axis and the quadrature axis.
-The direct axis refers to a centerline that passes directly through one of the rotor's salient poles.
-When the direct axis is in perfect alignment with the magnetic field established by the stator, the magnetic reluctance between rotor and stator reaches a minimum value.
-Accordingly, the torque produced in this position, known as the direct axis torque, represents an extreme (maximum or minimum) value produced during a revolution of the rotor.
+The direct axis refers to a centerline that passes directly through the center of the rotor's poles while the quadrature axis is perpendicular to the direct axis and comprises the interpolar spaces.